Generalized Fourier transform method for nonlinear anomalous diffusion equation: solving the generalized diffusion equation with generalized Fourier transform

-The comparisons between the exact \cite{malacarne2001nonlinear,pedron2002nonlinear} and numerical solution for the Delta function initial condition in scaled and original coordinates are shown in figs. (\ref{fig:sm3:a}) and(\ref{fig:sm3:b}) , respectively.
-To avoid performing a $\Phi_n$ transform of the fractional order Delta function, we use $\rho_a (r,t_0=0.1)$ as the initial condition for our numerical algorithm.
+Due to the presence of nonlinearity term in the right hand side of Eq. \ref{eqn:rgdk2} (i.e., $\rho^\nu$), an analytical solution in the form of Eq. \ref{eqn:ana} is difficult to be obtained.
+However, Eq. \ref{eqn:rgdk2} can be numerically solved by employing certain types of time-stepping discretization methods for the time derivative.
+Here, the simple forward Euler finite difference scheme is employed for time discretization with $\Delta t=0.01$s.
+Equally spaced mesh with $N_r=1001$ is used for the domain size $\tilde{r}=[0,30]$.
+The comparisons between the exact \cite{malacarne2001nonlinear,pedron2002nonlinear} and numerical solution for the point source (dirac Delta function $\delta(r)$) initial condition in scaled ($\tilde{r}$) and original ($r$) coordinates are shown in figs. (\ref{fig:sm3:a}) and (\ref{fig:sm3:b}), respectively.
 The parameters used here are $K_0=1$, $D=3$, $\theta=2.5$, and $\nu=0.8$.
-The forward Euler finite difference scheme with $\Delta t=0.01$s is employed for time discretization in the numerical simulation.
+Note that to avoid performing a $\Phi_n$ transform for the fractional order of Dirac Delta function (as the definition of $\delta^\nu$ is also an ongoing research topic \cite{li2016powers,jarad2018defining}), we use $\rho_a (r,t_0=0.1)$ as the initial condition for our numerical simulation.
 Again, good agreement between the numerical and analytical solutions can been observed.